|

 Southern Fried Pickle Chips

 Southern Fried Pickle Chips possess tangy goodness in every crispy, crunchy bite.
 They’re coated in beaten egg, then in a flour and cornmeal mixture before being fried to golden perfection.
-Served with a side of tangy, zesty ranch dip.
+Served with a side of cool creamy ranch.

 Southern Fried Pickle Chips being dipped in a zesty cool ranch